Erebinae: Morphology

 Erebine moths possess a number of adaptations for predator defense.
-Most Erebinae, such as Zale have mottled, drably colored hindwings to better blend in with grass and tree trunks.
+Most Erebinae, such as Zale have mottled, drably colored forewings and hindwings to better blend in with grass and tree trunks.
 In some Erebinae, such as Catocala, cryptically colored forewings conceal brightly colored hindwings which are suddenly revealed when the moth is disturbed from rest.
 The sudden exposure of these bright colors is thought to startle vertebrate predators, giving the moths extra time to escape.
 Like other Noctuoidea, erebine moths can detect the calls of echolocating bats or other approaching predators using hearing organs (tympana), which are among the most sensitive in the superfamily.

 Taxonomy

 Prior to recent phylogenetic studies on the superfamily Noctuoidea, most Erebinae were classified within the noctuid subfamily Catocalinae, on the basis of a classification proposed by George Hampson at the start of the 20th century.
 Based on mounting evidence from molecular phylogenetic studies, Michael Fibiger and J. Donald Lafontaine transferred Erebinae and relatives from the Noctuidae to the Erebidae, and reinstated Erebinae as a subfamily.
 Later, Catocalinae was synonymized with Erebinae in the classifications proposed by Lafontaine and Christian Schmidt and Zahiri et al. A historical summary of the systematics of this group is provided by Jeremy Daniel Holloway, and a more detailed review of Erebinae taxonomy can be found in Nicholas T. Homziak et al. The most recent study by Zahriri et al. forms the basis for the current definition of the Erebinae.
 On the basis of consistent molecular support, Zahiri et al. identified several potential morphological synapomorphies for the subfamily: proboscis with smooth apex and sensilla styloconica dorsally, modified seventh abdominal sternite in the female, divided in to two lobes surrounding the ostium bursae (female copulatory opening).
 In the larvae, dorsolateral tubercles on segment A8, and pupae often with waxy bloom.
 Within the Erebinae, Zahiri et al. recognized the following 19 tribes: